-Alignment of staff development to content standards, assessed student performance, and professional needs (ESEA) Staff development and goals of PLC time are focused on appropriate instructional strategies and school wide actions identified through an ongoing process of reviewing a variety of lead and lag data.
+Alignment of staff development to content standards, assessed student performance, and professional needs (ESEA)

+At the site level, staff development and goals of PLC time are focused on appropriate instructional strategies and school wide actions identified through an ongoing process of reviewing a variety of lead and lag data.
 The SLT teams meet quarterly and throughout the school year to monitor the effectiveness of staff development and revise as needed.

-Additionally for MHS, through the WASC self study process completed in the 19-20 school year, an action plan based off of content standards, student performance, professional needs was developed.
+Additionally for MHS, through the WASC self study process completed in the 19-20 school year, produced an action plan based off of content standards, student performance, and professional needs.
+At the district level, additional collaboration and professional development is aligned to the district's focus areas including guaranteed, viable

-Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) In addition to site level work, there are district provided opportunities for departments to work with content experts.
-The district also facilitates ongoing PD cohorts.
+Ongoing instructional assistance and support for teachers (e.g., use of content experts and instructional coaches) (EPC) In addition to site level work, the district also facilitates ongoing PD cohorts, TOSAs, English Learner Lead Teacher.